Saboor-Hamedi/dev-snippet/notes/doc.md

 By using a single source of truth for parsing, "visual drift" (where the preview looks different from the export) is mathematically eliminated.

+### 4.7 Mermaid Widget Optimization

+To support seamless typing within diagram blocks without "layout jumping" or "caret resetting", the Mermaid widget (`MermaidWidget.js`) employs a **Debounced In-Place Update** strategy.

+1.  **In-Place Equality**: The widget's `eq(other)` method returns **true** even if the code content has changed.
+This prevents CodeMirror from destroying the DOM container on every keystroke.
+2.  **Soft Update**: The `updateDOM(dom)` method detects code changes and triggers a **Debounced Render** (300ms delay).
+This ensures the diagram only re-renders when the user pauses typing.
+3.  **Zombie Prevention**: A robust `destroy(dom)` lifecycle hook ensures that if the widget is removed from the DOM (e.g., during line deletion), any pending render timers are immediately cleared.
+This prevents "zombie" processes from trying to update detached nodes, which previously caused scroll position resets.
+4.  **Connect-Check**: The render loop explicitly checks `isConnected` and implements a retry limit (20 attempts) to ensure it never gets stuck in an infinite loop waiting for a detached node.

 ---

 ## 5. User Reference